Our friends with FOP in the news…

 Whitney Weldon, from New York, tells her story of living with FOP and how she doesn’t stop her living a busy life.
 From participating in clinical trials to college to shopping on Fifth Avenue.

 Carol Orzel had FOP, a rare disorder in which connective tissue is replaced by bone.
 She wished her skeleton to be displayed at the Mütter Museum in Philadelphia.
-A year after she’d passed away, aged 58, her wish was fullfilled.
+A year after she’d passed away, aged 58, her wish was fulfilled.

 “Zoe Buxton can’t get herself dressed or do her own hair, yet she sustains a following of fashion and lifestyle enthusiasts with her blog and Instagram account.”